iucncsg.org

 Recommended Reading

-For a reasonably comprehensive list of the published literature, see: Pooley, S. 2020.
-Croc Digest: A bibliography of human-crocodile conflict research and reports, 3rd ed.
-(London: Simon Pooley).
+For a reasonably comprehensive list of the published literature, see: Pooley, S. (2024).
+Croc Digest: A bibliography of human-crocodile conflict research and reports, 5th ed.
+Simon Pooley: London).

 See also the Human-Crocodile Conflict page on this website